stephenbunch/redone/docs/component.md

 ```

 ### `static stateTypes`
 The **state types** define the shape of the **state**.
-The state object is read-only and cannot be replaced, but its properties can be changed.
 It is cast using the `ReactiveShapeSchema`, so any changes to the underlying structure are ignored.
 If no state types are specified, the state is set to `null`.

 ```js
 import React from 'react';